hrbcksq/nodepad/git/git-book.md

 >- git checkout -b new_branch

->> To checkout and create a branch at the same time.
+> To checkout and create a branch at the same time.
 This is the same thing as doing:
 - git branch new_branch
 - git checkout new_branch

 - git rm &lt;target&gt;

 > This will not only remove the actual files from disk, but will also stage the removal of the files for us

- Recursive option on *git rm*:
+> Recursive option on *git rm*:
 >- rm -r &lt;folder_of_cats&gt;

-If you happen to delete a file without using 'git rm' you'll find that you still have to 'git rm' the deleted files from the working tree.
+> If you happen to delete a file without using 'git rm' you'll find that you still have to 'git rm' the deleted files from the working tree.
 You can save this step by using the '-a' option on 'git commit', which auto removes deleted files with the commit.

 >- git commit -am "deleted"

 - git merge &lt;target brunch&gt;

 > Merge current brunch with &lt;target brunch&gt;

 - git branch -d &lt;branch name&gt;

 > Delete brunch

-Also if you You might decide to delete the branch since you're scrapping the idea.
+> Also if you You might decide to delete the branch since you're scrapping the idea.
 You'll notice that *git branch -d bad_feature* doesn't work.
 This is because *-d* won't let you delete something that hasn't been merged.

-You can either add the --force (-f) option or use -D which combines -d -f together into one command.
+> You can either add the --force (-f) option or use -D which combines -d -f together into one command.

 - git push

 > Push!

+- git push &lt;remote brunch&gt; &lt;local brunch&gt;

+> Push local brunch to remote brunch

+- git checkout -b &lt;new local brunch&gt;

+> This command creates new brunch and checkout it

+- git diff

+> Show unstaged differences since last commit

+- git diff --staged

+> Show staged differences since last commit

+- git reset HEAD &lt;item&gt;

+> Revert changes since HEAD pointer, HEAD by default store previous commit

+- git log --oneline --graph

+> git rm --cached &lt;stoptrackingfile&gt;

+> git config --list

+> git config --global alias.mylog \ "log --pretty=format:'%h %s [%an]' --graph"

 [1]: https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks
 [2]: https://help.github.com/articles/using-pull-requests/